Kingxukai/linux/Documentation/filesystems/resctrl.rst

 	    # cat /sys/fs/resctrl/info/L3_MON/mbm_total_bytes_config
 	    0=0x33;1=0x7f;2=0x7f;3=0x7f

-	* To change the mbm_local_bytes to count all the slow memory reads on domain 0 and 1, the bits 4 and 5 needs to be set, which is 110000b in binary (in hexadecimal 0x30):
+	* To change the woke mbm_local_bytes to count all the woke slow memory reads on domain 0 and 1, the woke bits 4 and 5 needs to be set, which is 110000b in binary (in hexadecimal 0x30):
 	  ::